 California Family Code – The Family Code is the newest legal code enacted by the California State Legislature in 1992, and is derived from former code sections of the Probate Code, Civil Code, Code of Civil Procedure, and articles of the Constitution.
 It is “stautory” law that applies to family law matters like Legal Separation, Divorce, Dissolution of Domestic Partnerships, Paternity, Child Custody, etc. Other codes applicable to family law cases include, among others, California Evidence Code and California Code of Civil Procedure.

-California Official Reports – Published decisions written by the California Supreme Court and Appellate Courts that are also referred to as court opinions, case law, and precedence.
+California Appellate Court Slip Opinions – Published decisions written by the California Supreme Court and Appellate Courts that are also referred to as court opinions, case law, and precedence.
 Court opinions guide judges and parties when deciding legal issues.
 “Depending on the relationship between the deciding court and the precedent, case law may be binding or merely persuasive.”

 The State Bar of California is the official attorney licensing agency responsible “for managing the admission of lawyers to the practice of law, investigating complaints of professional and prescribing appropriate discipline.”
 It publishes the California Rules of Professional Conduct that govern the conduct of lawyers, maintains an online attorney directory that provides lawyer profiles with addresses, phone numbers, certifications, license status, and records of any disciplinary action, and links to find legal help throughout the state.